Early Bird Rates End In

 Dr. Alan D. Thompson Expert in artificial intelligence (AI),Specializing in the Augmentation of Human Intelligence

 With more than two decades in credit, enterprise, ESG and reputational risk management across Australia, the UK, Singapore and Hong Kong, Raveen brings a truly international perspective on how organisations can balance opportunity and risk in a rapidly shifting environment.
-In this session, he will explore how ESG considerations and reputational risk are reshaping investment decisions, and why effective governance must integrate both financial and non-financial dimensions of risk.
+In this session, he will explore how ESG considerations and reputational risk are reshaping investment decisions, and why effective governance must integrate both financial and nonf inancial dimensions of risk.
 Drawing on lessons from complex credit structuring and portfolio management, he will share insights into building risk strategies that protect long-term value, maintain trust and support sustainable growth.

-one of the most high-stakes roles in the business.
+In this closing keynote, a seasoned risk leader shares hard-won lessons on leading through ambiguity, earning trust across the organisation, and cultivating the mindset needed to thrive in one of the most high-stakes roles in the business.
 Expect a powerful reflection on courage, clarity, and character — and leave feeling equipped to lead your risk function with renewed purpose.

-4:50 PM SUMMIT CLOSE
+4:30 PM: SUMMIT CLOSE

 Post-Conference Workshop | 20th February